 Storage Program - DWQP is coordinating with the Storage Program since storage projects can have positive or negative effects on Delta Water Quality.
 The construction of the major dams of both the State and federal water projects greatly reduced seasonal fluctuations in Delta salinity.
-Additional storage north of the Delta is likewise expected to have water quality benefits.
-On the other hand, feasibility studies of the proposed in-Delta storage project show that it could increase loadings of some pollutants.
+Additional storage north of the Delta could be operated to provide water quality benefits.
+On the other hand, feasibility studies of the proposed In-Delta Storage project show that it could increase loadings of some pollutants.
 Integration with this program is critical to the success of the DWQP.